Route-Servers

 Apple Edge Cache (AEC) = 31128

-Communities not starting with 49624: or 0: are disregarded by the route-server.
-For backwards compatibility, routes with no community at all are distributed to all peers as well.
-Don't forget to set "send-community" if you want to influence propagation.
+Large communities not starting with 49624: and legacy communities not starting with 49624: or 0: are disregarded by the route-server.
+Don't forget to set "send-community" in your BGP configuration if you want to influence propagation of your routes.

-The route servers only allow duly declared prefixes.
-In order to pass the filter, a prefix must be part of a peer's AS macro, via the route objects, in the appropriate IRR.
+- The route-servers only allow prefixes duly registered in an IRR.
+In order to pass our filter, a prefix must be registered as a route object with a source AS that is part of the peer's AS macro (or equal to the peer’s AS, if no macro defined), in the appropriate IRR.

-On top of IRR filtering, LU-CIX also applies RPKI Route Origin Validation.
+- LU-CIX applies RPKI Route Origin Validation (ROV).
 RPKI, short for Resource Public Key Infrastructure, is a community-driven technology based on open standards that is aimed at making Internet routing more secure.
 Please visit this page for more information.

 - 49624:1000:1 = valid